Learning to accelerate distributed ADMM using graph neural networks

 \section{Discussion \& conclusion}

-In this paper we have seen how the distributed ADMM algorithm can be accelerated by expressing the updates in form of message-passing steps.
-In the experimental section we utilize this to learn the step size and communication matrix but there are several other ways to further exploit this connection.
-In the following we highlight some of these potential extensions and discuss limitations of our approach.\looseness=-1
+We have shown how the distributed ADMM algorithm can be accelerated by expressing the updates in form of message-passing steps that can be parametrized to learn the step size and communication matrix.
+Several other approaches could further exploit this connection.
+In the following we highlight some of these potential extensions and discuss limitations of our approach.